Last Christmas: Whigfield version

-Italian dance act Whigfield covered "Last Christmas" and released it as a double A-side with "Big Time" in the UK in December 1995.
+The Italian singer Whigfield covered "Last Christmas" and released it as a double A-side with "Big Time" in the UK in December 1995.
 The single was also released as a double A-side single in Germany with "Close to You".
 In other countries, "Last Christmas" was released on its own with various remixes.
 The single was produced by Larry Pignagnoli and reached number 21 in the UK, which was Whigfield's final release on Systematic Records.
-It also appears on various Special Edition versions of her debut album, Whigfield (1995), and also on Whigfield II (1997).
-The accompanying music video for Whigfield's cover was directed by Italian director Giacomo De Simone, featuring the singer performing the song in a winter landscape.
+It also appears on various special edition versions of her debut album, Whigfield (1995), and also on Whigfield II (1997).
+The music video was directed by Giacomo De Simone and features Whigfield performing in a winter landscape.
+It was filmed in Massa Carrara, Italy.

 Chart performance

 Whigfield's cover of "Last Christmas" climbed into the top 10 in both Denmark and Spain, peaking at numbers six and five, respectively.
 It was also a top-20 hit in Finland and a top-30 hit in Ireland and the United Kingdom.
 In the latter country, "Last Christmas" / "Big Time" peaked at number 21 during its first week on the UK singles chart, on 10 December 1995.
 It was additionally a top-40 hit in Belgium, as well as on the European Hot 100 Singles, on which the song reached number 38.